-Many employees aren’t aware that the companies they work for are violating overtime labor laws every day.
-They do this in many ways.
-With a few exceptions (such as outside salespeople), California law requires a company to pay overtime for employees who work more than eight hours per day, more than 40 hours per week, or who work seven days in a row.
+Many employees are not aware that the companies they work for are violating overtime labor laws every day.
+California law requires a company to pay overtime for employees who work more than eight hours per day, more than 40 hours per week, or who work seven days in a row.

-Labor law regarding overtime pay can be murky at times, depending on the industry or job you are in.
-Most overtime violations fall into one of three categories:
+Labor law regarding overtime pay can be murky at times.
+Overtime and unpaid wage laws depend on the industry or job you are in.
+Most overtime violations fall into one of two categories:

-- Misclassifying employees as exempt from overtime pay
+- Misclassifying employees as exempt from overtime pay; or

 Misclassification of Employees to Avoid Overtime Pay

 If you believe that you have been denied overtime pay you earned or are considering filing a claim, your next step should be to speak with an experienced employment attorney.
-At Yarian and Associates, we have successfully helped people get the back pay they are entitled to.
-Contact us today to set up a free consultation and learn more about your workplace rights.
+The attorneys at Yarian & Associates, APC, have successfully helped people get the back pay they are entitled to.

 Our attorneys believe in preserving employee’s rights.
 We want to help you get the wages that you deserved in the first place.
 Yarian & Associates, APC attorneys have decades of experience in handling employment law in California.
 We understand how vital it is for you to get every penny you’ve earned.
 Yarian & Associates, APC files claims for Californians all over the greater Los Angeles metropolitan area and surrounding counties and cities including Visalia, Los Angeles, Glendale, Fresno, Pasadena, Riverside, and Long Beach.

 Contact us today at (844) 291-1911, or schedule an online appointment for a free no obligation consultation with an experienced employment attorney today.

 This article was last updated on June 20th, 2018.